Oedogonium: Discovery

 Oedogonium species were first reported in the late 19th century by Hilse (1860), Gołowin (1964), Kirchner (1878), Kozłowski (1895) and Gutwiński (1897).
 Mrozińska was the first to examine the genus in terms of morphology, ecology and distribution and described more than 400 species, mainly from southern Poland.

 In 1900, Hirn wrote a monograph concerning his finding of a new taxon, to which he gave the name Oedogoniaceen.
-This paper was published and translated 60 years later.
-Hirn discovered Oedogonium in a ditch, appearing from June – October.
+Hirn's monograph now serves as the starting point of nomenclature for the family Oedogoniaceae, an exception to Linnaeus' Species plantarum as a starting point for other algae.

 In 1991, a paper by Mrozińska presented a new taxonomic classification of the genus Oedogonium, and a proposed division into two sections: I. Monospermatozoideae and II.
 Dispermatozoideae.
 These sections were based on the different number of spermatozoids the antheridial (male sex organ containing) cell expresses.
 This classification is not widely accepted.

 Morphology

 Exterior

 Cells of the genus Oedogonium are narrow and cylindrical in shape.
 The algal body consists of green, un-branched, multi-cellular filaments, arranged end to end.
 Every cell of the filamentous algal body (called the thallus) is similar in shape apart from the apical cell (the uppermost) and the holdfast cell (the lowermost).
 The apical cell is wider and rounded at its tip relative to the other cells of the thallus.
 The holdfast cell produces elongated growths from both unattached sides which aid in firmly attaching the filament to a substrate.
-The holdfast is also the only colourless cell of the filament.
+The holdfast is also the only colorless cell of the filament.

 All other cells in the filament exist as green structures very similar in nature, with only some cells having caps.
 The number of caps per cell illustrates the number of times that cell has divided.
 Every cell of the filament has a cell wall consisting of three layers – the innermost is made of cellulose, the middle of pectose, and the outermost is made of chitin, all three of which provide rigidity and protection.
 Most cells are attached to the substrate by the holdfast and are vegetative cells, although some are free-floating.

 Species of Oedogonium are divided into two major groups based on distribution of the sex organs: macrandous and nannandrous species.
 Macrandous species have a male sex organ (the antheridia) and female sex organ (the oogonia) produced on filaments of normal size.
 This group is further subdivided into macrandous monoecious and macrandous dioecious.
 In macrandous monoecious species, the antheridia and oogonia are always found on the same filament.
 In macrandous dioecious species, the antheridia and oogonia are produced on different filaments.
 Although filaments bearing antheridia and oogonia are morphologically similar, they differ physiologically.
 In nannandrous species, filaments producing antheridia and oogonia show morphological distinction.
 The antheridia, which are much smaller than the oogonia, are called dwarf males.
 Nannandrous species are always dioecious, i.e., antheridia and oogonia are always produced on different filaments.
 Small male filaments are likely to be attached to a female filament, near an oogonium.